 The app also includes tips on keeping children safe, as well as specific guidance on what to do in those first few crucial hours after a child goes missing.

-FBI-SOS is a free, fun, and informative program that promotes cyber citizenship by educating students in third to eighth grades on the essentials of online security.
-For teachers, the site provides a ready-made curriculum that meets state and federal Internet safety mandates, complete with online testing and a national competition to encourage learning and participation.
+The FBI Safe Online Surfing (SOS) Internet Challenge is a free, fun, and informative program that promotes cyber citizenship by educating students in third to eighth grades on the essentials of online security.
+For teachers, the site provides a ready-made curriculum that meets state and federal internet safety mandates, complete with online testing and a national competition to encourage learning and participation.
 A secure online system enables teachers to register their schools, manage their classes, automatically grade their students’ exams, and request the test scores.

 Anyone—young or old, in the U.S. or worldwide—can complete the activities on the FBI-SOS website.
 The testing and competition, however, are only open to students in grades 3-8 at public, private, or home schools in the U.S. or its territories.